DETAILED ACTION

 Greyscale

-Regarding Claim 3, Pacanowsky discloses the prosthesis socket according to claim 2, wherein at least 25, preferably at least 100, especially preferably at least 500 support elements extend in the at least one cavity from the inner wall to the outer wall (see Figure 31 above illustrating more than 25 support elements).
+Regarding Claim 3, Pacanowsky discloses the prosthesis according to claim 2, wherein the at least one support element comprises at least 25 support elements extending in at least one partial cavity of the at least two partial cavities from the inner wall to the outer wall (see Figure 31 above illustrating more than 25 support elements).

-Regarding Claim 4, Pacanowsky discloses the prosthesis socket according to claim 2, wherein at least one support element, preferably a plurality of support elements, is perpendicular to the inner wall and/or perpendicular to the outer wall (see support elements in Figure 31 above being perpendicular to the inner and outer wall).
+Regarding Claim 4, Pacanowsky discloses the prosthesis according to claim 2, wherein the at least one support element, is arranged perpendicular to the inner wall and/or perpendicular to the outer wall (see support elements in Figure 31 above being perpendicular to the inner and outer wall).

-Regarding Claim 6, Pacanowsky discloses the prosthesis socket according to claim 1, wherein the at least one partition element has at least one opening that connects the two partial cavities (see annotated opening in Figure 31 below).
+Regarding Claim 6, Pacanowsky discloses the prosthesis according to claim 1, wherein the at least one partition element has at least one opening that connects the at least two partial cavities (see annotated opening in Figure 31 below).

-Regarding Claim 15, Pacanowsky discloses a prosthesis socket (see annotated socket in Figure 31 above) for a lower leg prosthesis comprising: an open proximal end to accommodate an amputation stump (see annotated open proximal end in Figure 31 above), an inner wall, and an outer wall (see annotated inner and outer walls in Figure 31 above); at least one cavity arranged between the inner wall and the outer wall (see annotated cavity in Figure 31 above); a plurality of internal elements; wherein the plurality of internal elements are support elements which extend through the at least one cavity, each internal element is a single piece with the inner wall and/or outer wall (see annotated internal elements in Figure 31 above), wherein the plurality of internal elements comprises a partition element that divides the cavity into two partial cavities and is arranged only on the outer wall (see annotated partial cavities in Figure 31 above, see annotated internal elements, being partition elements, arranged along the outer wall 762); and wherein a plurality of the support elements extend through the at least one cavity from the inner wall to the outer wall (see annotated internal element in Figure 31 above, extending to and from the inner and outer walls).
+Regarding Claim 15, Pacanowsky discloses a lower leg prosthesis comprising: a liner (see annotated liner in Figure 31 below, being the inside surface of 763); and a prosthesis socket (750), wherein the liner is configuration to be positioned between the prosthesis socket and an amputation stump of a wearer of the prosthesis (see annotated liner and socket in Figure 31, the liner being the inside surface of 763 being shaped to receive in a residual limb of a user as mentioned in paragraphs [0022]-[0024]), the prosthesis socket comprising: an open proximal end to accommodate an amputation stump (see annotated open proximal end in Figure 31 above), an inner wall, and an outer wall (see annotated inner and outer walls in Figure 31 above); at least one cavity arranged between the inner wall and the outer wall (see annotated cavity in Figure 31 above); a plurality of internal elements; wherein the plurality of internal elements are support elements which extend through the at least one cavity, each internal element is a single piece with the inner wall and/or outer wall (see annotated internal elements in Figure 31 above), wherein the plurality of internal elements comprises a partition element that divides the at least one cavity into two partial cavities and is arranged only on the outer wall (see annotated partial cavities in Figure 31 above, see annotated internal elements, being partition elements, arranged along the outer wall 762); and wherein a plurality of the support elements extend through the at least one cavity from the inner wall to the outer wall (see annotated internal element in Figure 31 above, extending to and from the inner and outer walls).

-Regarding Claim 16, Pacanowsky discloses the prosthesis socket according to claim 15, wherein at least 25, preferably at least 100, especially preferably at least 500 support elements extend in the at least one cavity from the inner wall to the outer wall (see Figure 31 above illustrating more than 25 support elements).
+Regarding Claim 16, Pacanowsky discloses the lower leg prosthesis of claim 15, wherein the plurality of support elements comprises at least 25 support elements extending in the at least one partial cavity of the at least two partial cavities from the inner wall to the outer wall (see Figure 31 above illustrating more than 25 support elements).

-Regarding Claim 18, Pacanowsky discloses a prosthesis socket (see annotated socket 750 in Figure 31 above) with an open proximal end for accommodating an amputation stump (see annotated open proximal end in Figure 31 above), an inner wall and an outer wall (see annotated inner and outer walls in Figure 31 above), wherein at least one cavity is arranged between the inner wall and the outer wall (see annotated cavity in Figures 31 above), and at least one internal element in the form of at least one partition element (see annotated internal elements in Figure 31 above), the partition element dividing at least one cavity into two partial cavities (see annotated partial cavities in Figure 31 above); wherein the partition element is arranged only on the outer wall of the prosthesis socket (see annotated partial cavities in Figure 31 above, see annotated internal elements, being partition elements, arranged along the outer wall 762).
+Regarding Claim 18, Pacanowsky discloses a lower leg prosthesis (see annotated socket 750 in Figure 31 above) comprising: a liner (see annotated liner in Figure 31 below, being the inside surface of 763); and a prosthesis socket (750), wherein the liner is configuration to be positioned between the prosthesis socket and an amputation stump of a wearer of the prosthesis (see annotated liner and socket in Figure 31, the liner being the inside surface of 763 being shaped to receive in a residual limb of a user as mentioned in paragraphs [0022]-[0024]), the prosthesis socket comprising: an open proximal end for accommodating an amputation stump (see annotated open proximal end in Figure 31 above), an inner wall and an outer wall (see annotated inner and outer walls in Figure 31 above), wherein at least one cavity is arranged between the inner wall and the outer wall (see annotated cavity in Figures 31 above), and at least one internal element comprising at least one partition element (see annotated internal elements in Figure 31 above), the at least one partition element dividing the at least one cavity into two partial cavities (see annotated partial cavities in Figure 31 above); wherein the at least one partition element is arranged only on the outer wall of the prosthesis socket (see annotated partial cavities in Figure 31 above, see annotated internal elements, being partition elements, arranged along the outer wall 762).

-Regarding Claim 19, Pacanowsky discloses the prosthesis socket of claim 18, wherein the at least one partition element has at least one opening that connects the two partial cavities (see annotated openings in Figure 31 above).
+Regarding Claim 19, Pacanowsky discloses the lower leg prosthesis of claim 18, wherein the at least one partition element has at least one opening that connects the two partial cavities (see annotated openings in Figure 31 above).

 Claim Rejections - 35 USC § 103